-Investigation of contemporary health issues with emphasis on detection, treatment, and prevention of personal and social health problems.
-Role of physiological, social and psychological factors in achieving a lifelong healthful lifestyle.
+Analysis of contemporary health issues with a focus on health literacy, patient engagement and disease prevention.
+Social factors influencing the health outcomes of individuals throughout the lifespan are considered.
 RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
-Transfer: CSU; E1, UC.
+Transfer: CSU: E1, UC.